What is Bookkeeping?

 6. Better Tax Prediction

 While the IRS will demand an official financial statement from your company for the purpose of taxation, you will be able to predict the outcome more accurately if you have access to detailed balance sheets over time.
-With them, you can keep an eye out for trends in your company's business and be more confident in the amount of taxes you will be expected to pay at the end of the fiscal year.
+With them, you can keep an eye out for trends in your company's business and be more confident in the amount of taxes you'll be expected to pay at the end of the fiscal year.

 7. Faster Business Response Time